wp-plugins/jquery-colorbox/readme.txt

 http://codex.wordpress.org/WordPress_in_Your_Language

-I.e. the language code for German is "de_DE".
+e.g. the language code for German is "de_DE".

 Step 1) download POEdit (http://www.poedit.net/)